thoughtbot/maybe_haskell/book/applicative/operator.md

 Since the `apply` we made up reads best when written infix, it was defined as an operator named `(<*>)` in the `Applicative` type class.
 Like `fmap` it is a type class function, meaning it can be implemented by many types.
-There are actually two types in that type class, the first is:
+There are actually two member functions in that type class, the first is:

 ```haskell
 pure :: a -> f a